Best Queen Size Mattress: Reviews and Buyer’s Guide

 The Vaya Mattress is sold online-only and comes with a 100-night risk-free sleep trial and free shipping.

-You’ve probably seen ads for popular Purple® Mattress online.
-This mattress provides a soft yet supportive night’s rest for all sorts of sleepers.
+You’ve probably seen ads for popular Purple® mattresses online.
+The original Purple mattress provides a soft yet supportive night’s rest for all sorts of sleepers.

 The Purple® Mattress is designed with every sleep style in mind.
 The mattress’s Purple Grid™ technology naturally cradles various pressure points on your body like your shoulders and hips to create an illusion of zero gravity while you sleep, be it on your side, stomach or back.
 Yet it’s still firm enough to support and properly align the spine, especially for side sleepers.
 The Purple Grid™ has over 2,800 air channels that neutralize your body heat so it’s comfortable for both hot and cool sleepers.

 The Purple® Mattress offers a 10-year warranty and a 100-night trial for you to decide if this popular mattress’s unique features are for you.
 If it’s not a perfect fit within those first three months, Purple® will pick up your mattress and extend a full refund.